DILCISBoard/E-ARK-AIP/index.md

 which will be explained with the help of textual descriptions, figures, and concrete examples.
 It is divided into two parts.
-On the one hand, there is the structure and metadata specification which defines how the AIP is conceptually organized by means of a directory hierarchy in a file system and a set of metadata standards.
+On the one hand, there is the structure and metadata specification which defines how the AIP is conceptually organized by means of a folder hierarchy in a file system and a set of metadata standards.
 And on the other hand, there is the physical container specification which defines the bit-level manifestation of the transferable entity.